 Two years.
-That’s how long Shoes, a senior cat, was lost from her beloved family.
+That’s how long Shoes, a senior Tabby cat, was lost from her beloved family.
 But thanks to a microchip and caring couple who found her, this 16-year-old kitty is finally safe at home again.

 Two cities.
 Shoes lived in Lebanon with her family, and the couple who rescued her found her in Zionsville.
 That’s at least a 15-mile journey.

 Deputy Hannah Fisher, an Animal Control Officer for the Boone County Sheriff’s Office, and Dr. Amy Rader, a veterinarian and HSforBC board member, also helped get Shoes safely home again.
+The couple who found Shoes took her to Zionsville Animal Hospital to be scanned for a possible microchip then Deputy Fisher tracked the chip’s outdated registration information and finally found the cat’s owners.

 Dawn Walker, director of Feline Foster and Adoption for HSforBC, said Shoes “started in [meowing] the minute she heard her mama’s voice!
 It was precious and one of the most amazing moments!”